 You can’t expect the turnout of Glastonbury but there is the possibility of bringing in a small amount of profit.
 The biggest task is getting people in.
 If you charge £70 a ticket, you’ll struggle to attract a big crowd and any that you do, will be very hesitant about spending any money once at the venue.

 How about charging £5 a ticket?
 This very accessible amount opens many gates for you; both metaphorically and physically.
 Not only will you bring in a considerably higher audience, but you will also take away any festival goers hesitation in spending £2 on a bacon roll or £3.00 on a pint.

 I’d take 50 people paying £5 over 4 people paying £70 any day.

 You started out this little adventure wanting to make a festival more accessible, not only to members of the public, but to yourself.
 There’s going to be little fun to be had if you’re missing the local Bon Jovi tribute act scream out ‘Livin’ On A Prayer’ because you’re busy counting how many burger buns you have left.

 Try recruiting some volunteers, whether that be willing friends or local organisations.
 This will lessen the burden on yourself and allow you the time to belt along with “Ohhhhh we’re half way there…”

 It may seem a daunting task but if you set yourself out a plan, it’s perfectly achievable.
-Try not to forget the massively important things, such as licenses or event insurance cover to provide that all important protection should things go wrong, and you’ll be good to go.
+Try not to forget the massively important things, such as licenses or music festival event insurance cover to provide that all important protection should things go wrong, and you’ll be good to go.